jacksonrdlc/StravaSwiftKit/README.md

 ## Author

-Matthew Clarkson, mpclarkson@gmail.com
+Jack Rudelic, jacksonrdlc@gmail.com

 ## License

-StravaSwift is available under the MIT license.
+StravaSwiftKit is available under the MIT license.
 See the LICENSE file for more info.